 Salt and freshly cracked pepper

-1 x heaped teaspoon of curry powder
+1 x teaspoon of curry powder

 1 x chicken noodle soup sachet

 2 x cups of water

 3 x celery stalks, finely sliced

 A handful of green beans, ends trimmed and chopped in to 2cm lengths

 1 x tablespoon of uncooked medium grain rice (to add to the mince uncooked)